markdoha/markdoha/README.md

 -  FrontEnd: ReactJs

-- Other: OOP, Algorithms, ProblemSolving skills
+- Other: OOP, Algorithms, problem-solving skills

 - 📫 How to reach me **markmamdouh003@gmail.com**